not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 ### Set Up the Input Triggers

-With the *input*s and *output*s set up, we'll have to hook up the [input-trigger](../TIMESEQ-SCRIPT-JSON.md#input-trigger)s so that a trigger received on one of the trigger *input*s can cause the S&H action to be performed:
+With the *input*s and *output*s set up, we'll have to hook up the [input-trigger](../TIMESEQ-SCRIPT-JSON.md#input-trigger)s so that a trigger signal received on one of the trigger *input*s can be used as a starting point for the S&H action to be performed:

 ```json
 "input-triggers": [